humhub/humhub/MIGRATE-DEV-BS5.md

 Prefix all SCSS files with `_` except the `build.scss` file.
 E.g.: `less/variables.less` -> `scss/_variables.scss`

-Un can use the following tool to convert LESS to SCSS: https://less2scss.awk5.com/ However, you need to check the output manually, such as:
+You can use the following tool to convert LESS to SCSS: https://less2scss.awk5.com/ However, you need to check the output manually, mainly functions and syntaxes such as:
 - `color: fade(@color, 20%);` -> `color: rgba($color, 0.2);`

+An AI such as https://claude.ai/ might be more powerful to convert, but still requires manual checks.

 ### Variables